 19. NO ONE EXPECTED THE BRONIES.

-Friendship is Magic was a success from the moment it debuted, pulling in 325,000 viewers on average, according to Variety.
+was a success from the moment it debuted, pulling in 325,000 viewers on average, according to Variety.
 But it wasn’t just popular with the 6- to 11-year-old girls it was intended for: It’s also attracted a significant following among adult men who call themselves “Bronies” who really, truly, earnestly love the show and its characters.
 (According to most sources, “brony” is a portmanteau of “bro” and “pony,” but some dispute that; some adult female fans of the show, meanwhile, call themselves “Pegasisters.”)
 And no one expected that.
 “It was weird,” Ashleigh Ball, who voices Applejack and Rainbow Dash, told The Daily Beast.
 “Because it wasn’t the intention of the series.
 It wasn’t for adult men.
 It was for little girls.
 But everyone involved in the series, from Hasbro to the studio, everyone, has really learned to embrace it.”

 “This might be a little short-sighted on my part, but I just assumed that any adult man who didn’t have a little girl wouldn’t even give it a try,” Faust told WIRED.
 “The fact that they did and that they were open-minded and cool enough and secure in their masculinity enough to embrace it and love it and go online and talk about how much they love it—I’m kind of proud.”

 Even celebs are fans of the ponies: Weird Al Yankovic made a cameo as a pony named Cheese Sandwich in a 2014 episode, and Andrew W.K. is a confessed Brony (he identifies with Pinkie Pie).

 20. A NEW MY LITTLE PONY MOVIE IS COMING THIS YEAR.